What’s included in a smart home system?

 Here’s a situation where a smart garage door control can come in handy.
 Let’s say your family uses the garage as a primary entrance into your home.
 Your kids get home from school with their friends and come in through the garage.
 You get a notification that the garage has been opened.

-You know your children have a penchant for leaving doors unlocked and you’re worried they left the garage door open.
-If you have a smart garage door opener, you can use your phone to see if the door is open and simply shut it remotely.
+You know your children have a penchant for leaving doors unlocked, and you’re worried they left the garage door open.
+If you have a smart garage door opener, you can use your phone to see if the door is open and then shut it remotely from wherever you are.

 Smart security camera system

 Security cameras are an essential part of a smart home security system.
 Typically, a security camera will be attached to a motion detector.
-When the detector senses movement, the camera records for a brief period (around 90 seconds).
+When the detector senses movement, the camera records for a brief period of around 90 seconds.
 Smart cameras also send alerts when there’s movement on your property and let you view video clips on your smartphone.

 Depending on your home security needs, there are a few kinds of security cameras to browse.